Vicki Hall: Honors

+In 1988, Hall was named Indiana Miss Basketball.
+That year, she was also the recipient of the Naismith Prep Player of the Year Award and Gatorade High School Basketball Player of the Year Award.
+During 1989, Hall was on The Associated Press's Indiana Players of the '80s list.
 In 1990, Hall was in the top ten for the most points scored by a girls basketball player in Indiana.

-That year, Hall was named Most Valuable Player on the women's basketball team for the University of Texas.
+For the Southwest Conference, Hall was their Newcomer of the Year for 1989.
+During 1990, she was named All-Southwest Conference.
+Additional All-Southwest selections for Hall were in 1991 and 1993.
+With the University of Texas, Hall was named Most Valuable Player on the women's basketball team in 1990.
 In 2013, Hall was named to the Silver Anniversary Team by the Indiana Basketball Hall of Fame.
 Years later, she was inducted into the Indiana Basketball Hall of Fame in 2015.
 In 2018, Hall was inducted into the University of Texas at Austin Hall of Honor.
+She joined the Indiana Sports Hall of Fame during 2023.